How To Make Mulled Cider in the Slow Cooker

 Cheesecloth or paper coffee filter and kitchen twine, or a tea ball (optional)

-Slow cook the cider: Cover the slow cooker and cook until the flavors meld, 4 hours on LOW.
+Slow cook the cider for 4 hours.
+Cover the slow cooker and cook until the flavors meld, 4 hours on LOW.
 (If there are clumps of spices floating at the top that you wish to remove, strain the cider through a fine-mesh strainer or cheesecloth into a large pot.)
 Keep warm and serve in mugs garnished with additional orange slices if desired.

 Apple cider: Buy fresh apple cider or unfiltered apple juice for the best flavor.
 Do not use sparkling cider, spiced cider, hard cider, or clear apple juice.